Updated: Jun 30

 If it has made a large difference, then you will probably be happy for this to continue.
 If it has not, then you really need to know why your child is struggling (remember that most of the time the SENCo is just throwing standard solutions at your child without knowing if there are underlying issues which need to be addressed first).

-There are some factors which aren’t clearly understood in the development of reading and spelling, which means that just doing more reading and spelling will not have any effect on your child’s progress.
+There are some factors which aren’t clearly understood by teachers or SENCos in the development of reading and spelling, which means that just doing more reading and spelling will not have any effect on your child’s progress.

 Children go through 3 stages: